stephanemora/azure-docs.fr-fr/articles/cosmos-db/sql-api-sdk-dotnet.md

 ### <a name="a-name12021202"></a><a name="1.20.2"/>1.20.2

-* Correction du bogue qui apparaît dans certaines conditions de concurrence et qui génère des erreurs « Microsoft.Azure.Documents.NotFoundException : la session de lecture n’est pas disponible pour le jeton de session d’entrée » par intermittence lors de l’utilisation du niveau de cohérence Session.
+* Correction du bogue survenant dans certaines conditions de concurrence, générant des erreurs « Microsoft.Azure.Documents.NotFoundException: The read session is not available for the input session token » lors de l’utilisation du niveau de cohérence de session.

 ### <a name="a-name12011201"></a><a name="1.20.1"/>1.20.1